 An outpouring of love

 Mt.
-Zion Lutheran Church in Hudson started the work on this house in their church parking lot.
+Zion Lutheran Church in Hudson started the work on this house several months ago in their church parking lot.
 This generous group hosted fundraising events and scheduled work days building the walls offsite prior to our groundbreaking.
 The walls were transported to Barron with a group of over 30 sweet souls from Mt.
 Zion on Sunday, June 24.
 Just days before their arrival, the slab for the house was poured by Reese Construction.
-Joel Palmquist, our construction supervisor, has been faithfully orchestrating the work that is being accomplished from the start.
-Eric Stanford donated his time and skills to kick start it all by drafting the floor plans.
-Each project that we work on is only successful because of the outpouring of love that we receive from others.
+Joel Palmquist, our construction supervisor, has been faithfully orchestrating the work process.
+Prior to all of this, Eric Stanford donated his time and skills by drafting the floor plans.
+Each project that we work on whether a home build or a rehab is only successful because of the outpouring of love that we receive from others through donations and volunteering.

 First Lutheran Church in Barron hosted the entire group that came from Mt.
 Zion.
 They provided many meals and with the meals included encouraging verses and support.
-United Presbyterian Church in Rice Lake donated $1000 toward our efforts and provided a meal for this group sharing the verse “But as for you, be strong and do not give up, for your work will be rewarded” from 2 Chronicles 15:7.
-United Presbyterian also have sent volunteers to work for a day as well.
-There are many others who have given of their time and resources beyond the listing here.
-The list is quite long, and we are thankful.
-More work needs to be done to finish up this house project.
-We could use you if you are willing to give a little of your time.
+United Presbyterian Church in Rice Lake donated $1000 toward our efforts and provided a meal for this group and also sent several volunteers.

-Words seem inadequate to adequately share how thankful we are for every act of kindness given to help Cindy and Clarissa Slayton.
+Words seem inadequate to share how thankful we are for every act of kindness given to help Cindy and Clarissa Slayton.
 They are so grateful.
 We are so grateful.
-As we continue our work at the house in Barron, a house we are working on in Cumberland, and any future work as well, we rely on the kindness and generosity of those willing to partner with us.
 Thank you!